delta-io/delta-sharing/examples/README.md

 ## Delta Sharing examples
 In this folder there are examples taken from the delta.io/delta-sharing quickstart guide and docs.
 They are available in Python and can be run if the prerequisites are satisfied.
+The profile file from the open, example Delta Sharing Server is downloaded and located in `./tmp` folder.

 ### Prerequisites
 * For Python examples, Python3.6+, Delta-Sharing Python Connector, PySpark need to be installed, see [the project docs](https://github.com/delta-io/delta-sharing) for details.